HelloThisIsFlo/Appdaemon-Test-Framework/README.md

 The list of patched functions can be found in the [**`init_framework` module**](https://github.com/FlorianKempenich/Appdaemon-Test-Framework/blob/master/appdaemontestframework/init_framework.py#L14).

 **Note:** direct use of `hass_functions` is now deprecated in favor of using the `hass_mocks` object.
-You can inject `hass_mocks` to your tests and use it's public interfaces for manipulating the test environment.
+You can inject `hass_mocks` to your tests and use its public interfaces for manipulating the test environment.
 The transition to `hass_mocks` is ongoing and there may not yet be all the functionality you are looking for.
 Until then you can continue to use the `hass_functions` fixture.